mpenet/casyn/README.md

 supply a schema for decoding.
 Encoding of clojure data is automatic.
 Encoding/decoding is open and extendable, see codecs.clj.
-This also works for CQL queries.
+This also works with CQL queries.

-The same example as before with a simple schema:
+A simple example with a schema:

 ```clojure
 (defschema test-schema